dimazest/flock/readme.md

 Let say we want to map the hastags.
 We can show different clusters and see whether they make sense.
 In the case of #brexit, there shoule be a cloud of the #leave tweets and a cloud of the #remain tweets.
 Moreover, since we now hashtag counts, we could estimate density function in the space.
 This estimation should show us how important a cluster is.
 For example, there might be a very distinctive cluster, that, however appears in a very small number of tweets.
 This also should help us to visually show wether there are more #leave or #remain tweets.

+Plot dates, for example, of the weeks before and after the referendum, show the closest hashtags around them.

 Technical details
 -----------------